Generalized Holographic and Ricci Dark Energy: Cosmological Diagnostics and Scalar Field Realizations: Cosmological Framework

 \section{Cosmological Framework}

-We consider a spatially homogeneous and isotropic universe described by the Friedmann–Robertson–Walker (FRW) metric, filled with cold dark matter (CDM) and a dark energy (DE) component.
-In this work, the dark energy is modeled through two distinct frameworks: holographic dark energy (HDE) and Ricci dark energy (RDE), including their respective generalizations.
-The line element of the FRW spacetime is given by
+We consider a spatially homogeneous and isotropic universe described by the Friedmann–Lemaitre-Robertson–Walker (FLRW) metric, filled with cold dark matter (CDM) and a dark energy (DE) component.
+In this work, the dark energy is modeled through two distinct frameworks: Holographic Dark Energy (HDE) and Ricci dark energy (RDE), including their respective generalizations.
+The line element of the FLRW spacetime is given by

 where $a(t)$ is the scale factor and $k = 0, \pm1$ denotes the spatial curvature of the universe (corresponding to a flat, closed or open Universe, respectively).
 Moreover, $r$ is the radial component of the metric while $\theta$ and $\phi$ are the angular components of the metric, with $0 \leq \theta \leq \pi$ and $0 \leq \phi < 2\pi$.